What do management students need from course and teaching communication?

 • Make assessment expectations explicit using exemplars, marking guides and brief Q&A spaces linked to the assessment brief.

-• Scaffold collaboration through clear task design, contribution tracking and routes to resolve issues in group work.
+• Scaffold collaboration through clear task design, contribution tracking and routes to resolve issues in group work (see best practice for assessing group work fairly).

 • Prioritise accessibility: structured headings, plain English, formats compatible with assistive technologies, and alternative formats by default.